vtcifer/wow-NLA/README.md

 --      Add instance detection
 --          Add option for auto clear on new instance --          Add prompt to clear on new instance
+--      Add detection for unusable loot.
+--      Add detection for non-optimal loot
 --      Code Cleanup